Timinator2000/PySkillz/markdowns/05 - loops/loops-while.md

-Exercise 1: Keep Halving Until Small
+# Keep Halving Until Small

 Description:
 Ask the user to enter a positive number.
 Keep dividing the number by 2 using a while loop until it becomes less than 1.
 Print each intermediate value.